Ali Ashfaq: 2001–02: Beginning of club career

 On 26 October 2001, Ashfaq played his very first match in 2001 POMIS Cup tournament against Thailand's BEC Tero Sasana FC, wearing the Club Valencia jersey for the very first time.
 Ashfaq got the opportunity in POMIS Cup, due to the three match suspension faced by Ali Umar.
 In that match, he created a wonderful chance to score a goal as he edged past two defenders and goalkeeper, but he left for Ali Shiham to score.
 Ashfaq scored his first goal for the club after beating the veteran sweeper Kappi and his powerless shot went into the left corner of the net in the second match of POMIS Cup as Valencia beat Victory Sports Club 1–0 on 30 October.
-In the semi final, Ashfaq assisted Ali Shiham to score Valencia's first goal against FC Kochin of India.
+In the semi-final, Ashfaq assisted Ali Shiham to score Valencia's first goal against FC Kochin of India.
 Valencia won the match by 2–0.

 On 8 June 2002, Ashfaq netted his first goal of the season on their 5–0 win against Eagles.
 Ashfaq played his first international club tournament against Mohun Bagan of India in 2002–03 AFC Champions League qualification on 9 October 2002.
 In the first leg in Kolkata, Ashfaq leveled the game when Valenica was 2–1 down.

 On 21 August 2002, the youngster claimed his first hat-trick against Veymandoo Zuvaanunge Gulhun.
 Ashfaq managed to score 12 goals in his first full season for Valencia.

-2003–05: Best player award and top scorer for three years in a row
+2003–05: Best player award and top scorer for three consecutive years

 In the 2003 season at Club Valencia with 36 goals by his side he ended the season with the Best Player of the Season Award.

 On 6 April 2004, Ashfaq played his very first match in an AFC Cup tournament against Hong Kong's Happy Valley AA, scored both goals in a 2–1 win.
 However, Happy Valley won the second leg 3–1 on 21 April, Ashfaq scoring Valencia's goal.

-He was the top scorer for three years in a row, scoring 37 goals in 2004 and 34 in 2005.
+He was the top scorer for three consecutive seasons, scoring 37 goals in 2004 and 34 in 2005.
 By the age of 20, he had scored 110 goals for Valencia.

-New Radiant Sports Club
+New Radiant

 For the 2006 season, Ashfaq joined New Radiant, who finished third place in the 2005 AFC Cup the previous year.
 In a team that included other notable players like Ibrahim Fazeel, Ali Umar, Sobah Mohamed and Ahmed Thoriq, Ashfaq could not maintain his high goal-scoring rate, and lost the Golden Boot to his teammate Fazeel.
 But he managed to score more than 40 goals during his time with the New Radiant.
 He played remarkably well and helped the Blues win many titles.